bizzclaw/radioactive-sandbox/README.md

 - fix up more errors.

 - Fix the font issues.

-- Make things like the weather system toggleable so people can use alternatives like Storm Fox

 - Replace all CS:S dependencies with Half Life 2 or Custom assets so people won't see errors if they don't own CS:S.